flux-framework/PerfFlowAspect/docs/index.rst

 tools to understand the effectiveness and efficiency of this emerging workflow paradigm.

 Enter PerfFlowAspect.
-It is a simple Aspect-Oriented Programming-based tool that can cast a cross-cutting performance-analysis concern or aspect across a heterogeneous set of components (e.g, combining Maestro and custom workflow pipeline with Flux along with microservices running on on-premises kubernetes machines) used to create a modern-day composite science workflow.
+It is a simple Aspect-Oriented Programming-based (AOP) tool that can cast a cross-cutting performance-analysis concern or aspect across a heterogeneous set of components (e.g, combining Maestro and a custom workflow pipeline with Flux along with microservices running on on-premises Kubernetes machines) used to create a modern-day composite science workflow.

-PerfFlowAspect will provide multiple language support most relevant for HPC workflows including Python.
+PerfFlowAspect will provide multi-language support, particularly for those most relevant in HPC workflows including Python.
 It is designed specifically to allow researchers to weave the performance aspect into critical points of execution across many workflow components without having to lose the modularity and uniformity as to how performance is measured and controlled.

 *********************************
  PerfFlowAspect Project Resources